Chief Operating Officer

 The role in brief...

 The COO reports directly to the Managing Director, and works in close partnership with them.
-A member of the senior leadership team, they are normally a member of Agency Board.
+A member of the Senior Leadership Team, (SLT) and usually a member of the Agency Board.
 They may lead a separate Operations Board/Team.
 The MD oversees the activities of an agency, establishing the strategic goals, working towards growth, profitability and increasing shareholder return and formulates plans.
 They may also hold senior client relationships.
+The focus of the MD is outward; that of the COO more internal.
 The COO ensures that the organisation and resources are in place to make the plans happen and manage the day-to-day processes.
 In some agencies this role may be combined with that of Finance Director, although its remit is broader.

 Working with...